Share this page:

 If you have a parking pass, you can request an exchange up until the day before your visit.
 Exchange is dependent upon availability of parking passes.
 Same-day parking exchanges are not available.

-You can now exchange a PAID parking pass online through your account.
+You can exchange a paid parking pass online through your account.

 To exchange your member passes or free entry passes, please email please contact us.